alextanhongpin/clean-architecture-learn/repository.md

    - Simple, if we do this, we cannot chain it with other repository methods
    - It makes testing harder, it is harder to override the transaction or will lead to nested transaction

+- repository has its own dto model, which will map back to the domain model. the mapping is done in the repository layer. https://softwareengineering.stackexchange.com/questions/404076/domain-vs-entities-model-domain-driven-design-ddd

 ## About persistence
 - should one repository map to one database table?
 Nope, you should never create a repository for each table in the database.
 (See [1]).